What to Do When Your Toilet is Blocked: A Step-by-Step Guide

 - Baking Soda and Vinegar (Optional)

-The first thing you need to do when confronted with a blocked toilet is to turn off water valves that is behind the toilet.
-This step ensures that no water can enter the tank while you work on unclogging it.
-The valve is normally located near on the floor of your tank, on the other side.
+The first thing to do when faced with a blocked toilet is to shut off the valve for water flow on the toilet.
+This will ensure that no water can enter the tank as you try to get it unclogged.
+The valve is usually located near the bottom of the tank, on one side.

 Step 3: Use a plunger.

-A plunger is without doubt the most efficient tool for cleaning toilets that are blocked.
-Begin by pressing down to the plunger, until all air escapes from it, then press it hard over the toilet bowl and start plunging upwards and downwards for around 20 minutes.
-The suction created by the movement of the plunger will assist in removing any blockages.
+The plunger is by far the most effective tool for clearing toilets of blockages.
+The first step is to gently push down upon the plunger until air escapes from it, then press it hard over the toilet bowl.
+Begin to plunging continuously up and down for about 20 minutes.
+The suction generated by the movement of the plunger will assist in removing any blockages.

 Tips:

-- Make holes in the sinks or shower drains if they are near to stop the pressure of air from escape as you plunge.
+- Cover holes around sinks or shower drains if they are close enough to prevent air pressure escaping as you plunge.

-If plunging doesn’t work, try this next tactic Pour half a cup of baking soda and a tablespoon of vinegar in the bowl.
-Allow the mixture to settle for about 15 minutes.
-The mixture will start to fizz but when it ceases to fizz, pour hot water down (not overly hot) to eliminate the blockage.
+If plunging doesn’t work then try this alternative method to pour half a mug of baking soda as well as one teaspoon of vinegar inside the bathroom bowl.
+Allow the mixture to settle for approximately 15 minutes.
+It may fizz, and when it stops, pour hot water down (not boiling) to remove the blockage.

-If plunging, baking soda/vinegar methods have failed the problem, it’s time to try a wire coat hanger or plumbing snake.
-Straighten the coat hanger’s wire until you are left with a thin and long wire with a hook that is bent at one end or use the plumbing snake which is made specifically to clear drain clogs.
-Install the snake in the drain hole on your toilet, and then twist, turn, push to the point where you can feel resistance; it’s the place where the blockage is.
-Gently try to break up any blockages with a back-andforth motion without causing damages in your pipeline.
+If plunging, baking soda and vinegar have not worked the problem, it’s the time to employ the wire coat hanger or plumbing snake.
+Straighten the coat hanger’s cable until you have a thick, thin wire that has hooks that are bent at one end, or you can use the plumbing snake.
+It was specially designed to clear drain clogs.
+Insert the tool into the drain hole on your toilet, and then twist around, twist, push to the point where you can feel resistance. that’s where the blockage usually is.
+Make an effort to break any obstructions using a back-and-forth movement without damaging your pipe.

 Note:

-Step 6: Switch on the water supply and check the results.
+Step 6: Turn on the water supply and test the results.

-Once you’ve eliminated any blockages, it is crucial to turn off the water supply valve that is behind your toilet.
-Make sure to flush it several times to make sure that all water flows smoothly now!
+After you have cleared any blockages, it is essential to turn on your water valve that is behind the toilet bowl.
+You should flush it a couple of times to make sure that all water flows smoothly now!

 Tools | Description |